FactionCube/projects-index/README.md

 * Use `git` to track script changes and `docs/CHANGELOG.md` to log new features.
 * Add screenshots of your generated dashboard to `examples/` for quick previews.
 * Export CSV regularly if you want a lightweight table of your indexed library.
+* ⚠️ **Note on `.bat` and `.ini` files**: browsers will usually *download* `.bat` files instead of opening them.
+Running them later in Windows can execute commands, so only run trusted files. `.ini` files are safe text and will usually just display in the browser or download.

 ---